Skip to main content

 Samra, Jenna, Astrophysicist.
 B.S.
 (2006); M.S.
 (2008) Pennsylvania State University; Ph.D.
 (2018) Harvard University.
 Research specialties: Development of solar & atmospheric instrumentation, optical design, modeling, & alignment, solar coronal magnetometry, infrared detector characterization, sensor calibration, control system design.
 Contact: jsamra@cfa.harvard.edu

 Schwartz, Daniel A., Senior Physicist.
 B.S.
 (1963) Washington University (St. Louis); M.S.
 (1966); Ph.D.
 (1969) University of California, San Diego.
-Research specialties: X-ray astronomy; Active Galactic Nuclei (AGN) and Extragalactic Jets; Observational Cosmology; X-ray mirror and detector instrumentation, Gravitational lenses as X-ray telescopes.
+Research specialties: X-ray astronomy; X-ray astrometry using gravitational lenses; Active Galactic Nuclei (AGN) and Extragalactic Jets; Observational Cosmology; X-ray mirror, detector, and observatory instrumentation.
 Contact: dschwartz@cfa.harvard.edu

-Siemigionowska, Aneta L., Astrophysicist.
+Siemiginowska, Aneta L., Senior Astrophysicist.
 M.S.
 (1985) University of Warsaw; Ph.D.
 (1991) Copernicus Astronomical Center, Poland.
 Research specialties: Physics of Active Galaxies and Quasars.
 Evolution of Radio Galaxies.
 X-ray emission associated with relativistic outflows.
-Astrostatistics.
 Contact: asiemiginowska@cfa.harvard.edu

-Slane, Patrick O., Astrophysicist; Director, Chandra X-ray Center.
+Slane, Patrick O., Senior Astrophysicist; Director, Chandra X-ray Center.
 B.S.E.
-(1977) University of Wisconsin, Whitewater; M.S.
-(1983) University of Wisconsin, Milwaukee; Ph.D.
-(1988) University of Wisconsin, Madison.
-Research specialties: Galactic X-ray and gamma-ray astronomy; supernova remnants; pulsar wind nebulae; young neutron stars.
+(1977) University of Wisconsin-Whitewater; M.S.
+(1983) University of Wisconsin-Milwaukee; Ph.D.
+(1988) University of Wisconsin-Madison.
+Research specialties: Galactic X-ray and gamma-ray astronomy; supernova remnants; pulsar wind nebula; young neutron stars.
 Contact: pslane@cfa.harvard.edu

 Starikova, Svetlana, Astrophysicist.
 Ph.D.
 (2011) University of Padova, Italy.
 Research specialties: extragalactic observational astrophysics.
 Contact: svetlana.starikova@cfa.harvard.edu